robbevp/stimulus-transition/README.md

 </div>
 ```

-The controller watch for changes to the `hidden`-attribute on the exact element.
-Add, remove or change the attribute to trigger the enter or leave transition.
+The controller watch for changes to the computed display style on the exact element.
+You can trigger this by changing the classList, the element's style or with the `hidden`-attribute.
+If the change would cause the element to appear/disappear, the transition will run.

-For example another controller might contain:
+During the transition, the effect of your change will be canceled out and be reset afterwards.
+This controller will not change the display style itself.

+All of the below should trigger a transition.

 ```javascript
 export default class extends Controller {